Wichita Police Department shows off its two new police horses

 The names of the horses were selected by the campaign’s sponsors and approved by the unit officers.

-The campaign also provided enough money to purchase two saddles and tack for the Clydesdale’s, 16 saddle pads, 16 reflective breast collars and 32 reflective leg covers, “so all the horses are covered from head to toe,” Holdra said.
+The campaign also provided enough money to purchase two saddles and tack for the Clydesdales, 16 saddle pads, 16 reflective breast collars and 32 reflective leg covers, “so all the horses are covered from head to toe,” Boldra said.

-The Clydesdale’s were purchased July 6 from Cowskin Creek Clydesdales farm.
-When they were purchased, Keeper was 1,800 pounds and Hero was about 1,700 pounds, but both horses will continue to grow, Holdra said.
+The Clydesdales were purchased July 6 from Cowskin Creek Clydesdales farm.
 The Clydesdale’s have been in police-work training for a month.

 Each horse, saddle and kit cost approximately $20,000.

-“The Mounted Unit is an incredible asset to the department and to the community of Wichita,” Holdra said.
+“The Mounted Unit is an incredible asset to the department and to the community of Wichita,” Boldra said.
 “The horses and riders are ambassadors of goodwill in our community.”

 Comments